Disinformation as a myth: Censorship

 There are situations when apparent truths can and should be questioned and

-require temporarily silence, as I explain for the case of the Catholic Church in the famous historical case of
+require temporarily silence, as I explain for the case of the Catholic Church in the famous

-the Galileo affair or as in the “art of worldly wisdom”.
-But to rely on classification of something as disinformation
+historical case of the Galileo affair or as in the “art of worldly wisdom”.
+But to rely

-is an euphemism for censorship, it is analog to rely mainly on the military and
+it is analog to rely mainly on the military and the police as a solution for conflicts,

-wars and criminality.
-A poetic and rhetoric exposition of the problem is offered to those
+rhetoric exposition of the problem is offered to those who understand Swedish

-who understand Swedish by psychoanalyst and poet Ulf Karl Olov Nilsson – UKON -- in his talk in the series of the Swedish
+by psychoanalyst and poet Ulf Karl Olov Nilsson – UKON -- in his talk in the series of the Swedish

 public radio Sommarpratare [Summer talks] at 42:50 minutes of the

-89 minutes, or 34 of 72 minutes recording with, respectively without without
+89 minutes, or 34 of 72 minutes recording with, respectively without

-music, as well as in its plain text, is available until further notice on the net (but
+without music, as well as in its plain text, is available

-problem of the increasing loss of trust between humans that I address elsewhere in the context of conspiracy theories that
+between humans that I address elsewhere in the context of conspiracy

-are a sort of “archetypal” disinformation.
-I cannot refrain from UKON’s sort of
+theories that are a sort of “archetypal” disinformation.
+I

-poem about “security” [trans. with DeepL]:
+cannot refrain from UKON’s sort of poem about “security” [trans. with DeepL]:

-In the tiresomely predictable search for whose fault it is.
+tiresomely predictable search for whose fault it is.

-and aggressive and selfish and generally stupid.
+aggressive and selfish and generally stupid.
 And because we trust our

 surroundings so little, we have in recent decades created more and more